Caconoutt/atriumdb/sdk/atriumdb_dashboard/docs/s3_cohort_timeseries.md

 It reuses the Step 2 request/patient/measure models and pipeline stages wherever possible; only the request additions (the interval width) and the response grouping (by interval bucket) are new.

-> **Status.** Sections 0–7 have been re-checked against the merged `atriumdb_dashboard` package as it exists on this branch.
-Where the original design assumed something the code does not do — notably a device-resolution stage — the plan below follows the code, and each such correction is called out inline.
+> **Status: implemented.** Sections 0–7 were re-checked against the merged `atriumdb_dashboard` package, then built.
+Where the original design assumed something the code does not do — notably a device-resolution stage — the plan follows the code, and each correction is called out inline.
+Three points where the *implementation* diverged from this plan are marked **Revised during implementation** in [2.2](#22--the-entry-enumeration-rule), [4.0](#40--extracting-the-shared-stages) and [4.1](#41--fetch-once-bucket-in-memory).

 ---